Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 A midi lathe is quite a handy tool to make your tasks easier at a lower price than the full-sized lathe saving your floor space without compromising the quality.

 The role of this machine is that you can rotate or spin items such as bowls, wooden doorknobs, wooden stool legs, pens, or other items using wood that is usually 12-14″ in diameter.
 Tailpiece extenders are also a plus point for turning larger wood pieces like baseball bats or furniture.
+Here are more projects you can make with a midi lathe:

 In addition to the tailpiece extenders, the compact size makes them very convenient if you lack in space and, of course, the price that you don’t want to spend so early to acquire a full-sized lathe.